Who is Ibrahim Aqil, the Hezbollah commander targeted by Israel?

 Killing Aqil, second-in-command of Hezbollah’s armed forces, would be another major blow to the group.

+Like most senior Hezbollah military officials, Aqil has been a shadowy figure, making no public appearances or statements.

 According to US officials, Aqil, also known as Tahsin, served on Hezbollah’s highest military body.

 He was wanted in the US in connection to his role in the 1983 bombings of the US Embassy in Beirut, which killed 63 people, and of the US Marine Corps barracks, which killed 241 US personnel.

 The attacks were claimed by the Islamic Jihad Organization, a Hezbollah cell, of which Aqil was a senior member.